Vadym79/DevOpsGuruWorkshopDemo/README.md

 3) Click on Test and then add product with id =1 like this

- a) In the Path {id} field enter value "1"
+ 3.1)  In the Path {id} field enter value "1"

- b) In the "Request Body"  enter
+  3.2) In the "Request Body"  enter

 [
     {